bearzeze/Robot-Motion-Planning/README.md

 # Robot Motion Planning

-### Python scripts that discretize 2D C-space with cylindrical obstacles and find best possible path to the final position
+### Python scripts that discretize 2D C-space with cylindrical obstacles and find best possible path to the final position using Python

 ## Project Description